drawrowfly/tiktok-scraper/README.md

 ## View and manage previously downloaded posts history in the CLI

-You can only view this history from the CLI and only if you have used -s flag in your previous scraper executions **-s** save download history to avoid downloading duplicate posts in the future
+You can only view this history from the CLI and only if you have used -s flag in your previous scraper executions.

+**-s** save download history to avoid downloading duplicate posts in the future

 To view history record: